The Many Shades of Palm OilUpdated: April 05, 2017healthy fats

 I even had a company email me just the other day which has come out with a new line of snacks using palm oil.
 They are sending me a sample to try so stay tuned.

-The Various Names for Palm Oil – Are You Confused?
+Many Names for Palm Oil – Are You Confused?

 One thing that I’ve found confusing and I’m sure it’s confusing to other folks too are the various names used for palm oil on food labels.